yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/README.md

 # AI-Assisted Model-Driven Epidemiology

-This project implements a four-phase pipeline for the automated extraction, completion, and validation of compartmental epidemiological models from scientific papers using large language models (LLMs).
+This project implements a phased pipeline for the automated extraction, completion, and validation of compartmental epidemiological models from scientific papers using large language models (LLMs).
 A compartmental model divides a population into groups (e.g., Susceptible, Infectious, Recovered) and uses differential equations to describe how individuals move between those groups over time.
 Given a PDF paper, the system produces a structured `.compmodel` file that encodes the model's compartments, transitions, and parameters, validated against a hand-authored gold-standard model.

 ## Pipeline overview